 Colosseum History

-The arena itself was made of wood and covered with sand, which was used to absorb the blood of the combatants and animals.
+A visit to the Colosseum is an unforgettable journey back in time, leaving you with lasting memories of ancient Rome.
 Over the centuries, the Colosseum has seen many changes, including being used as a fortress, a quarry, and a Christian shrine.
 Despite the damage inflicted upon it, the Colosseum remains a testament to the engineering and architectural skills of the ancient Romans.
 Today, the Colosseum is one of the most visited tourist attractions in Rome and continues to fascinate visitors with its rich Colosseum history and grandeur.

 Site of Construction (Pre-70 AD)